-^fAttendance is defined as attending a professional academy, University of Applied Sciences, or university in Germany, as studying for a bachelors' degree in England and Australia, or a 4-year college degree in the United States.
+&lt;sup>6Attendance is defined as attending a professional academy, university of applied sciences, or university in Germany, as studying for a bachelors' degree in England and Australia, or a four-year college degree in the United States.

-^gNote that the English data refers to the period before fees were increased to their current relatively high level (Jerrim, 2012).
-Though, Murphy et al. (2019) show that the new student finance arrangement has not led to a rise in socioeconomic gaps in participation.
+&lt;sup>7Note that the English data refers to the period before fees were increased to their current relatively high level (Jerrim 2012).
+Though, Murphy, Scott-Clayton, and Wyness (2019) show that the new student finance arrangement has not led to a rise in socio-economic gaps in participation.

-^hThese estimates are not computed for Germany as completion by age 25 is relatively less common.
+&lt;sup>8These estimates are not computed for Germany as completion by age 25 is relatively less common.